 Since I know that the process of going paperless can seem daunting, I broke it down step by step to make it as easy as possible for anyone who wants to go paperless to follow along.
 I even created 17 screencast videos in addition to the eBook in order to provide even more in-depth instruction.
 My tried and true method has been a game changer in our home for the last four+ years, and I hope it will be for you as well!

-In my paperless post last year I talked about Wunderlist.
-While I think it is still a great task manager, about six months ago I made the move to ToDoist and I couldn’t be happier with the decision.
+In first paperless post I talked about Wunderlist.
+While I think it is still a great task manager, about eighteen months ago I made the move to ToDoist, and I couldn’t be happier with the decision.

 Here’s what I love about Todoist: